 All DOs and MDs are fully licensed physicians with the certification and training to prescribe medications and to perform surgical procedures.
 The training for both is exactly the same, with one exception.
 Both MDs and DOs study anatomy, physiology, pharmacology, microbiology, and all the other specialty courses, and both do residency training after they graduate.
 The only difference is that, in addition to all the other topics, osteopathic training also includes courses in hands-on techniques, called osteopathic manipulative treatments, as another way to assist in healing.

 Many feel that there is a philosophical difference in DO training, as well.
 It’s a bias that leans toward approaching patients more holistically, rather than treating individual ailments or parts.
 That may have something to do with the extra training in the musculoskeletal system, where DOs learn about the intricate interconnections between bones, muscles, nerves and the rest of the body.
-As I’ve seen many times in my own practice, for example, back pain isn’t always a back problem: sometimes it’s a sign of a related problem somewhere else.
+For example, back pain isn’t always a back problem: sometimes it’s a sign of a related problem somewhere else.

 Like MDs, DOs can pursue any medical specialty, from primary care to cardiology, gastroenterology, urology, etc. That’s why, at The Portland Clinic, you’ll find an ophthalmologist, several family practice physicians and a gynecologist — who also happens to be our chief medical officer — who have DO degrees.
-In addition, because all osteopathic students study osteopathic manipulative medicine, they also have the option of specializing in that, specifically — as I do.
+In addition, because all osteopathic students study osteopathic manipulative medicine, they also have the option of specializing in that, specifically.

 Are DOs the same as chiropractors?